spextat0r/LSA-Reaper/README.md

 ## WARNING READ ME BEFORE USING

-The MSBuild payload and any ending with mdwd will cause explorer to hang indefinatly if the Windows Defender security intelligence is on 1.397.814.0 and a few versions before it (Microsoft made Defender into a DOS) on the latest version it appears to be fixed.
+The MSBuild payload and any ending with mdwd will cause explorer to hang indefinatly if the Windows Defender security intelligence is on 1.397.814.0 and a few versions before it (Microsoft made Defender into a DOS) on the latest version it appears to be fixed (1.393.939.0 or newer).
 This does not seem to affect any of the mdwdpss payloads.

 ## You are responsible for your own actions use this software on your own systems ONLY!